Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 <br></br>

 # Feature Usage
+## Usage for Create Project.
+In order to create a project follow these steps:
+1. Go to `Can Bus Manager` tab.
+2. Select desired can bus along with baud rate
+3. click `Confirm`:
+    * If using virtual can bus, go to virtual can bus tab and select desired can bus and click `Confirm`.
+    * If the system does not redirect you inmediately, open the terminal with the api open and write the password for your machine since it will run a sudo command.
+    * If there is an existing process running, it will be killed.
+4. This would take you to the create a project site, were you can type in the project name and location to save it to.
+5. Click `Continue`.
+(There is a default storage session for testing purposes)
+6. You will be redirected to the session configuration page where you will fill in the following information:
+    * Event Name
+    * Event Date
+    * Analyst Initials
+    * CAN Connector ID **(Only integers for the moment!)**
+    * Vehicle ID **(Only integers for the moment!)**
+    * Dbc File **(Select a file though `File Selection Screen`)**
+    * Blacklist File **(Select a file though `File Selection Screen`)**
+7. Click `Confirm`
+### Issues with Create Project
+1. Can Connector id, and Vehicle Id only take in Numbers due to the schema built in for thosevalues.
+Any letter would cause the api to fail and app rebbot will be required.
+## Usage for Open Project **(Work on progress)**
+In order open a project follow these steps:
+1. Go to `Can Bus Manager` tab.
+2. Select desired can bus along with baud rate
+3. click `Confirm`:
+    * If using virtual can bus, go to virtual can bus tab and select desired can bus and click `Confirm`.
+    * If the system does not redirect you inmediately, open the terminal with the api open and write the password for your machine since it will run a sudo command.
+4. Go to `Open Project` tab
+5. Fill in the project name
+    * If program does not find it or you dont remember how thwe project is named you can click on `List All Projects`
+6. Click 'Fetch'
+7. The system will display the information associated to the project.
+8. Click `Confirm`
+### Issues with using Open projects:
+1. Since system has not linked the associated captured packets or maps, it will **NOT** fetch packets or maps.

 ## Usage for Archive Functionality
 In order to use the archive functionality in the `Archive Project` tab, follow these steps:
 1. Input the project path such as `/home/kali/PathToProject/`